keboola/developers-docs/cli/index.md

 * TOC
 {:toc}

-Keboola CLI (Command Line Interface) is a set of commands for operating your cloud data pipeline.
+Keboola CLI (Command Line Interface), known also as "Keboola as Code", is a set of commands for operating your cloud data pipeline.
 It is available to install in the Windows, macOS, and Linux environments.

 The whole Keboola project is represented by a [directory structure](/cli/structure/#directory-structure).
 Each component configuration is represented as a directory and can be copied & pasted arbitrarily in the project